-With that in mind, we wanted to highlight Palantir Technologies (PLTR), one of the most recent initial public offerings to take place.
+With that in mind, we wanted to highlight Palantir Technologies (PLTR).
 Investors interested in the company may want to know if Palantir will ever pay a dividend to shareholders.
 This article will attempt to answer that question.

 Palantir had its initial public offering on September 30, 2020.
 The first day of trading was slightly disappointing.
 The stock opened up at $10 before finishing the day at $9.50.
-However, the stock has performed quite well in the ensuing months and shares of the company are up more than 172% from the opening price.
-Currently, Palantir has a market capitalization of almost $49 billion.
+However, the stock has performed quite well in the ensuing months, and shares of the company are up more than 172% from the opening price.
+But since its IPO, the stock is now 69% down.
+Currently, Palantir has a market capitalization of almost $19.4 billion.

 Palantir is one of the leading providers of software platforms for the intelligence community.
 The company has two main projects.
 The Palantir Gotham platform can identify patterns hidden in datasets, which range from signals intelligence sources to reports with confidential informants.
 Gotham is used by counter-terrorism analysts within the U.S. Intelligence Community and U.S. Department of Defense.
 Palantir Foundry creates a central operating system for a company’s data which allows users to integrate and analyze data needed in one centrally located place.

-The need for businesses and organizations to be able to safely secure its data in a central location is also a necessity and Palantir is able to scale their platform to meet their needs.
+The need for businesses and organizations to be able to safely secure their data in a central location is also a necessity and Palantir is able to scale its platform to meet their needs.

 Palantir has already translated these growth prospects into results.

 Source: Investor Presentation